deathworlders/online/content/books/deathworlders/chapter-31-touching-down.md

 ***Xiù Chang***

-*Misfit*’s second flight was all about putting her through her paces with a tour of the solar system, culminating in the much advertised Martian landing.
+*Misfit’s* second flight was all about putting her through her paces with a tour of the solar system, culminating in the much advertised Martian landing.

 Today’s objective was a flyby of Saturn that also gave Xiù the opportunity to practice planetary system navigation in the real world.
 The Group, never one to miss a trick, had taken the opportunity to invite several prominent astronomers to Omaha so that they could, via the superluminal wake comms, watch the flyby in nearly real time and request detailed examinations of whatever features took their fancy.

-Xiù had spent a busy day flitting at low-power sublight warp from vantage point to vantage point while Julian had trained *Misfit*’s cameras, RADAR, ESDAR and particle detectors on whatever the increasingly ecstatic scientists had asked.
+Xiù had spent a busy day flitting at low-power sublight warp from vantage point to vantage point while Julian had trained *Misfit’s* cameras, RADAR, ESDAR and particle detectors on whatever the increasingly ecstatic scientists had asked.

 In ten hours, they had expanded the sum total of humanity’s data on Sol’s crown jewel by orders of magnitude and all, according to Allison, without taxing their power supply at all.
 This after working their way steadily outwards through the whole solar system.
 They’d begun with Mercury, where the Sun’s formidable presence had kept Allison worker-bee busy balancing the heat and power and Xiù had been compelled to dive into the planet’s shadow on a regular basis.
 Ericson had promised to have a software update run up that would allow them to run the forcefields in a reflective configuration.